-Hands up if you’ve ever found yourself writing and rewriting the same email over and over again?
-Writing a word-perfect email can take more time than most of us have spare.
-To get around this at BabelQuest, we use a video-first approach, working with Vidyard’s innovative software to enhance our sales outreach and make the whole process that much easier.
+To get around this at BabelQuest, we use a video-first approach, leveraging a very specific sales enablement tactic to enhance our sales outreach and make the whole process that much easier.

 This December, we’ll be presenting a joint webinar with Vidyard to explain first-hand how you can use this three-sale framework to adopt video internally, not just for your outreach but across the whole sales process.